RainerWaldmann/wastewater/Readme.md

 - calcstrategy: BA.5 freq is calculated by substracting the BA.4 frequency from the frequency of the virtual BA.4_BA.5 lineage.
 The instruction is provided in the following format: BA.4_BA.5:-:BA.4.
 Means substract BA.4 from BA.4_BA.5; ':' is just a delimiter
 - print: Whether variant should be printed in pie charts, histograms ...
 Is e.g. set false for the virtual lineage BA.4_BA.5
 - histogram group: Instructions on how histogram bars with variant frequencies are organized.
 E.g. delta/0 (name/[index]) means group named delta is first bar in histogram, omicron/1 -> second histogram bar (the omicron sublineages that have the omicron/1 group will be shown in this histogram bar).
 The order how the variants are shown within a bar can be defined by the second index.
 E.G. XBB/3-1 -- XBB/3-2 -- XBB/3-3 ...
-- color: A CSS color name, the color used for the variant in histograms and pie charts
+- color: A CSS color name or hex color, the color used for the variant in histograms and pie charts
 - mutations: Mutations characterizing a variant.
 Substitutions: e.g. C16466T , deletions: e.g. 28362del9 means nine nucleotides are deleted , first deleted position is 28362.
 Optionally a '/' followed by the amino acid mutation can be added for better lisibility of the table - won't be used by the script.
 Insertions are currently not treated

 # Identification of multiple mutations in one read

+    java -jar  TilingAmpliconParser-1.0.jar  splitvariants -inbam \<input bam file\> --outDir \<output directory\> --variantData  \<TSV file with info on mutations\> --minmuts 5 --fractionmutsrequired 0.8

+will parse the -inbam and write results into --outDir
+Output:
+Stats.tsv : number of hits for each variant
+One bam file per variant if the --writeBams option is provided

 ### Parameters